Antoni Benedykt Lubomirski

-Prince Antoni Benedykt Konstanty Lubomirski (1718–1761) was a Polish szlachcic.
+Prince Antoni Benedykt Konstanty Lubomirski (1718–1761) was a Polish noble (szlachcic).

 He was the landowner of the Połonne, Międzyrzecz and Miropol estates.
 Major General of the Crown Army, Lieutenant General from 1753, Great Sword-bearer of the Crown from 1754.
 He signed the election of Stanisław Leszczyński in 1733.

 He was Marshal of the Sejm, 3 October – 14 November 1746.